“Everything you place after Black is too small a term to completely describe the act. Black nation, Black builder, Black entrepreneur…” - Sean Carter

 Black Wall Street Experience (BWSX)

-A comprehensive community engagement process that utilizes assets from throughout the community to produce an annual, city-wide campaign that produces measurable wealth, synergy and breaks down silos, which will include, but are not limited to, hosting a day of small group breakout sessions of Black business history in Winston-Salem, life and business coaching, and financial education.
+A comprehensive community engagement process that utilized assets from throughout the community to produce an annual, city-wide campaign that produces measurable wealth, synergy and breaks down silos, which will include, but are not limited to, hosting a day of small group breakout sessions of Black business history in Winston-Salem, life and business coaching, and financial education.

 Connect with us